maiksiegmund/CityTwin_SolrConfig/README.md

 # CityTwin_SolrConfig
-includes models configuration to find locations in textdocuments
+includes models and configs to find locations in textdocuments